How to Ask for Connection Without Pushing Your Partner Away

 But instead of feeling heard, your partner gets quiet.
 Or defensive.
 Or walks away.
 Ouch.

 Even if your partner is stable, supportive, or reassuring, you can’t seem to feel at ease in the relationship.
-Whenever there is a moment’s disconnection—they seem distant or take a while to respond to a text—your whole body goes on high alert.
+Anytime there is a moment of disconnection—maybe they seem distant,

 “It’s over.”